-This is an excerpt from a guest column published March 12 in The Hill.
+This guest column was published March 12 in The Hill.
 It was written by Concord Coalition Executive Director Robert L. Bixby.

 A major argument used by proponents of last year’s tax-cut legislation was that it would boost the economy.
 Regardless of how that turns out, partisans on both sides generally agreed that growing the economy over the long term was an important goal.
 It is, therefore, odd that the debate over immigration reform has been so devoid of economic analysis.